NazakatUmrani/Sports-Person-Classifier/README.md

 - **opencv folder** — Contains all haarcascasde xml files including the face and eye detection that are used to find the face and 2 eyes.
 - **Step 1: crop_images.py** — It finds the face and 2 eyes in the image and crops it.
 - **Step 2: w2d transformation and train.py** — This one performs wavelet transformation on the cropped image and then runs the full training pipeline, including splitting, training, and exporting the model.

+## Running the Application

+To run the backend, navigate to the `backend` directory and run `python server.py`.